 New Brunswick Class 7 Knowledge Test Practice

-The New Brunswick written knowledge test has 40 questions and requires a 80% score to pass.
+The New Brunswick Class 7 Knowledge Test has 40 questions and requires a 80% score to pass.
 Use these free practice tests to study the rules of the road, traffic signs, and New Brunswick-specific laws before your appointment.

 HOW WE HELP YOU PREPARE